banyan/git-cb/README.md

 ### Manual Installation

-Or manually copy the script to a directory in your PATH:
+manually copy the script to a directory in your PATH:

 ```bash
 # Copy to a directory in your PATH